 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Prenatal diagnosis needs to be differentiated from routine antenatal screening.
-The National Institute for Health and Clinical Excellence (NICE) and the UK National Screening Committee (UK NSC) have laid down standards for antenatal care, including the screening tests that should be offered to all pregnant women.
-These screening tests do not give a definitive prenatal diagnosis but give a risk/probability of a problem with the fetus, for example Down's syndrome.
+The National Institute for Health and Care Excellence (NICE) and the UK National Screening Committee (UK NSC) have laid down standards for antenatal care, including the screening tests that should be offered to all pregnant women.
+These screening tests do not give a definitive prenatal diagnosis but give a risk/probability of a problem with the fetus - for example, Down's syndrome.
 Further diagnostic tests are required to confirm and diagnose the fetal abnormality.

 Prenatal diagnosis is therefore offered to all pregnant women if they have positive antenatal screening results.
 However, some women may be offered definitive prenatal diagnosis from the outset without any preceding screening tests; for example:

 - If there is a family history of an inherited condition.

 - If they have had a previous pregnancy with fetal abnormality.

 - If they have been exposed to illness such as toxoplasmosis or rubella during the pregnancy.

 - If they have been exposed to teratogens, such as certain drugs or radiation, during the pregnancy.